roytang/blog/content/post/2022/12/weeknotes-12-31/index.md

 ### This coming week:

 New Year obviously.
 Need to write some posts!
+I hope the New Year is better for everyone than 2022 was.

 Next weekend (on the 6th) will be the first Ludum Dare of 2023!
 I hope to have time to participate, but I haven't even been able to set up my gamedev stuff on this new PC.
 Hopefully I can do that next week.